3 Compensation Mistakes That Will Ruin Your Flow Cytometry Experiments

 As a final note, if there are issues with your data, avoid the temptation to manually adjust the compensation matrix – especially to make the data “look right.”
 Instead, figure out what is causing compensation problems by reviewing the data in the context of this guide.
 And in general, make sure that a standard reference control is always run in the panel.
 This allows you to evaluate the whole staining process, and it helps the troubleshooting process when compensation seems problematic.

-To learn more about 3 Compensation Mistakes That Will Ruin Your Flow Cytometry Experiments, and to get access to all of our advanced materials including 20 training videos, presentations, workbooks, and private group membership, get on the Flow Cytometry Mastery Class wait list.
+To learn more about compensation mistakes and get access to all of our advanced materials including 20 training videos, presentations, workbooks, and private group membership, get on the Flow Cytometry Mastery Class wait list.